johsteffens/tbman/README.md

 tbman_malloc( 13 );
 tbman_malloc( 7 );

-// tbman_close() will produce a message by like this:
+// tbman_close() will produce a message like this:
 // TBMAN WARNING: Detected 2 instances with a total of 24 bytes leaking space. tbman_close();
 ```